junaidalam2/strstr/README.md

 ## Installation
-Installation of and IDE and compiler for C is required.
+Installation of an IDE and compiler for C is required.

 ## Author